CICE-Consortium/Icepack/doc/source/science_guide/sg_itd.rst

 randomly chosen, and multiple realizations of the resulting surface height field are used to obtain convergent statistics.
 However this stochastic component would lead to a model that is not bit-for-bit reproducible.
-Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility or to include the random phase, as well as to to include waves at all.
+Users can choose in the namelist (via ``wave_spec_type``) to run the model with the phase set to be constant to obtain bit-for-bit reproducibility, or to include the random phase, or to exclude wave effects completely.

 We calculate the number and length of fractures that would occur if waves enter a fully ice-covered region defined in one dimension in the direction of propagation, and then apply